-Do you have questions about writing like, “How do I make a living as a writer?” or, “How do I write a bestselling book?”
+Do you have questions about writing?
+Maybe you wonder, “How do I make a living as a writer?” or, “How do I write a bestselling book?”

-In this article, I’m going to share the five essential questions aspiring writers should ask themselves if they want to improve their writing skills.
+In this article, I'm going to share a list of questions aspiring writers should ask themselves if they want to accomplish their writing goals.

 The Power of Questions